16 Disastrous Bridal Makeup Myths You Need To Discard Right Away

 Once you have decided on your wedding attire , it is now time to get your bridal makeup on point.
 Whatever be your budget, your bridal makeup should never be compromised on.
 Here are some of the expert tips that you should keep in mind regarding the do’s and don’ts while choosing your bridal makeup.

-It is important to take care of your skin minimum 3-6 months prior to the wedding to ensure that your skin is ready for the big day.
+It is important to take care of your skin a minimum of 3-6 months prior to the wedding to ensure that your skin is ready for the big day.
 It helps your skin to endure the makeup on your skin

 Keep in mind to take your trial at least 3-5 weeks prior to your wedding, but don’t exceed 5 weeks.
 If you want to use fake tan for your go for a test run so that your makeup artist can see which color suits you the best.
 You need to feel your best on your trial day and also your hair and jewelry should be perfect so that you get to know the entire look.

 While you’re having your make-up test in a store, to see how the makeup looks in broad daylight, wear a t-shirt matching the color of your bridal attire and take pictures without a flashlight.